 Pancreatic Cancer treatment is mainly depending on the stage of cancer.
-Various Treatment option are:
+Various Treatment options are:

 Cancer Surgeon performs surgery as per the location of the cancerous tumor.
-Doctor performs Pancreaticoduodenectomy if cancer is located in the head of the pancreas.
-This is also known as Whipple procedure.
+The doctor performs Pancreaticoduodenectomy if cancer is located in the head of the pancreas.
+This is also known as the Whipple procedure.

 In the advanced stage of pancreatic cancer, a highly specialized and experienced surgeon performs surgery to remove and reconstruct parts of blood vessels if the tumor involves nearby blood vessels.

-In Radiation therapy, high-powered energy beams such as X-rays and Protons are used to kill cancer cells or shrink tumor.
-During radiation therapy, patient lie on a table while a machine moves around the patient and directs radiation precisely on the body.
+In Radiation therapy, high-powered energy beams such as X-rays and Protons are used to kill cancer cells or shrink tumors.
+During radiation therapy, a patient lies on a table while a machine moves around the patient and directs radiation precisely on the body.